 Born in Terre Haute, Early was educated at Kenyon College and the University of Virginia Law School.
 He returned to Terre Haute where he was admitted to the bar in 1883.
 Politically, he served as a State Senator from 1896-1900 where he authored 2 amendments to the Indiana State Constitution.
 He was a delegate to the Republican National Convention in 1888, which nominated Benjamin Harrison for the Presidency.

 A native of Pennsylvania, Root moved to Terre Haute in 1900 and established the Root Glass Company the following year.
 The company began manufacturing bottles for the Coca-Cola Company in 1904.
-In 1913, Root and a team of 5 others designed the now famous “contour” Coca-Cola bottle, which was patented on November 16, 1915.
+In 1915, under Root's direction a team of 5 Root Glass Co. employees designed the now famous “contour” Coca-Cola bottle, which was patented on November 16, 1915 and won the Coca-Cola competition in early 1916.
+Root went on to build a multi-million dollar empire comprised of Coca-Cola bottle royalties and a collection of Coca-Cola bottling companies across the nation.

 McKeen was born in Terre Haute and educated at Rose Polytechnic Institute, Johns Hopkins University, and Berlin University.
 He began his career working for the Terre Haute & Indianapolis railroad (owned by his father) before leaving for Union Pacific in 1898.
 Eventually moving to Omaha, he founded the McKeen Motor Car Company where he developed the track motor car and McKeen Railmotor.
 He sold his interest in the McKeen Motor Car Co. to Union Pacific in 1920 and retired to Santa Barbara, California.
 At the time of his death, he had registered and held over 2000 patents.